teleportaloo/RetroWanderer/README.markdown

 * Text Wanderer is a quick port to a text based version to prove the old code would compile and work.
 * Retro Wanderer is the sprite graphics based version.
 * Compiled with Xcode 8.3.2 for iPad iOS 10.3 and above only - this was just the easiest to get going.
+* I had to make one fix to the game engine so that the baby monsters would not go out of bounds.
+The screens all seem to work still!

 -Andrew Wallace

 App Store Description
 =====================
 Welcome to Retro Wanderer!
 Wanderer is an old PC puzzle game similar to Boulderdash, Repton, XOR and others.
 This is port of the original game from the original code.
 All 60 screens are available with shiny new graphics, game center support and game controller support.
-Each screen is a separate puzzle to solve, nother is random and the game can save your moves for a replay.
+Each screen is a separate puzzle to solve, nothing is random and the game can save your moves for a replay.

 No monsters were harmed while developing this game.